GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/2-project-factory/README.md

 - [Outputs](#outputs)
 <!-- END TOC -->

 The Project Factory stage allows simplified management of folder hierarchies and projects via YAML-based configuration files.
-Multiple project factories can coexist in the same landing zone, and different patterns can be implemented by pointing it to different configuration files.
+Multiple project factories can coexist in the same landing zone, and different patterns can be implemented by pointing them at different configuration files.

-The pattern implemented by default in this stage allows management of a teams (or business units, applications, etc.) hierarchy.
-Different patterns are possible, and this document also tries to provide some guidance on how to do it.
+The pattern implemented here by default allows management of a teams (or business units, applications, etc.) hierarchy.
+Different patterns are possible, and this document also tries to provide some guidance on how to implement them.

 <p align="center">
   <img src="diagram.png" alt="Project factory teams pattern">